 Click here for more information about becoming a CAE!

-In addition, registration is still open for the CAE Concentrated Course. which kicked off on 2/12.
-We are also excited to announce we’ll be offering CRAM sessions in Chicago April 8-10 and Baltimore April 12-14.
-At this time, I don’t believe we have any KSAE members enrolled, but I am still waiting to hear back from a few candidates!
+In addition, registration is still open for the CAE Concentrated Course. which kicked off on 8/27.
+We are also excited to announce we’ll be offering CRAM sessions in Baltimore November 8-10 and Chicago November 11-13.

 What is the CAE?